egomobile/vscode-powertools/README.md

 A swiss army knife with lots of tools, extensions and (scriptable) enhancements for [Visual Studio Code](https://code.visualstudio.com/).

+> :warning::warning::warning: **NOTICE:** If you have the [legacy version](https://marketplace.visualstudio.com/items?itemName=ego-digital.vscode-powertools) of that plugin installed, please backup and uninstall it first, before you install [this one](https://marketplace.visualstudio.com/items?itemName=egomobile.vscode-powertools).
+You also need to upgrade to [Visual Studio 1.57](https://code.visualstudio.com/updates/v1_57) or later. :warning::warning::warning:

 ## Table of contents

 1. [Install](#install-)